Kawasuzu/colorshdproject/README.md

 Sonic Colors HD Texture Project
 ===============

-This Dolphin texture project is aimed to making Sonic Colors much more beautiful.
+This Dolphin texture project is aimed to making Sonic Colors actually look HD.

 How to install: